 While playing football, his shorts ripped and Gora requested his uncle to buy him a new pair.
 "I do not have the time.
 I cannot roam around the market with you.
 Purchasing a pair of shorts for you is not my cup of tea.
-If you can purchase the shorts on your own, then go and do it," the uncle said.
+If you can purchase the shorts on your own, then go and do it," Uncle said.

 Gora agreed.
-"Give me the money, then."
+"Then, give me the money."

-"Okay then, go to this shop," uncle said while directing him to a reputed clothing store.
-He advised Gora, "You must pretend that you are not keen on making the purchase.
-Even if you like a pair of shorts, feign that you have not liked it.
-Most importantly, remember to bargain and offer to pay only half the amount that has been demanded.
+"Okay then, go to this store," Uncle said directing him to a good clothing store.
+"You must pretend that you don't need to buy," Uncle advised.
+"Even if you like a pair of shorts, pretend that you don't like them.
+Most importantly, remember to bargain; agree to pay only half the amount the shop-owner demands.
 Else you will surely be cheated."

 Gora was angry at being addressed as a "little boy".
 Was he a "little boy"?
-He was a seventh grade student in the Mitra School!
+He was a seventh-grade student in the Mitra School!
 "Let him address me as a 'little boy' again and I will teach him a lesson," Gora thought to himself.

 "You are quoting a very high price.
 I can pay you 50 rupees."

 The shop-owner said, "Fifty rupees!
 Where can you purchase a pair of shorts for 50 rupees?
 But you are only a little boy, so I will give them to you for 80 rupees."

 Gora was very angry at being described as a "little boy" again.
 "Give them to me for 40 rupees, else I am leaving," Gora said and made as if to go away.

 "Forty rupees!"
 The man uttered the words as if the sky had fallen on his head.
 "A pair of shorts for 40 rupees!
 Do you know what is the cost of cloth?
 Then, there are labour charges ...."

 "I neither understand such things nor do I wish to bargain with you.
 If you give them to me for 40 rupees, I can buy," Gora made it clear.